 In this project, I am looking at the material, technological, and social conditions for critical thinking.
 I am researching, among other things, collective thinking, affordances for thinking – such as digital devices and online technologies, the role of emotions in thinking, and hindrances from thinking.
 The overall aim of this project is to find ways of conceptualising the critical engagement with information online such as to empower regular users to tackle misinformation on online platforms, especially on Social Networking Sites.

-Ethics Education for Engineers
+Ethics Education for Engineers (SURF – 2019-2022)

-This project (2019/2021) involves a collaboration between the TU/e (head university), TU Delft, UT and the WUR (under the flag of 4TU.
+This project (2019/2022) involves a collaboration between the TU/e (head university), TU Delft, UT and the WUR (under the flag of 4TU.
 Ethics) to develop materials for ethics education for engineers (Bachelor and Master).